vlang/v/README.md

 - [Installing a C compiler on Windows](https://github.com/vlang/v/wiki/Installing-a-C-compiler-on-Windows)

 ### Symlinking
-NB: it is *highly recommended*, that you put V on your PATH.
-That saves you the effort to type in the full path to your v executable every time.
+> Note: It is *highly recommended*, that you put V on your PATH.
+That saves
+> you the effort to type in the full path to your v executable every time.
-V provides a convenience `v symlink` command to do that more easily.
+> V provides a convenience `v symlink` command to do that more easily.

 On Unix systems, it creates a `/usr/local/bin/v` symlink to your executable.
 To do that, run: